EricZimmerman/KapeFiles/README.md

 # Contributing

 This repository serves as a place for community-created Targets and Modules for use with KAPE.

-Please send PRs should you come up with new Targets or Modules for inclusion in the project!
+Please see [CONTRIBUTING.md](https://github.com/EricZimmerman/KapeFiles/blob/master/CONTRIBUTING.md) for guidance on contributing to this repository.

 ## Ongoing Projects